andrewferlitsch/Gap/docs/tutorials/computer_vision.md

 Let's describe some of the aspects of the above example.
 For the directories, we created a list of the directory names and then iterated through it.
 For each iteration, we:

-+ Instantiate an Images object for the current fruit.
++ Instantiate an `Images` object for the current fruit.
-+ Set the collection name to the plural of the fruit name (i.e., fruit + 's')
++ Set the collection name to the plural of the fruit name (i.e., fruit + 's').
 + Use an incrementer, starting at 1, for the label.
-+ Use the ehandler parameter to process the collection asynchronously.
++ Use the `ehandler` parameter to process the collection asynchronously.

 When each collection is completed, the function collectionHandler is called.
 This function will print the number of images processed in the collection, the time (in seconds) to process the collection, and the accumulated processing time for all the collections.